Amrita-Maurya/LEARNING-JAVASCRIPT/README.md

 #### TYPESCRIPT
 TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 ##### https://www.typescriptlang.org/
+##### UNDEFINED : no type , no value , the compiler does not know what you are trying to refer